tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 transactions or finalize state during the `Commit` method will prevent any new transactions from being added to the mempool.
-Apps that are slow to commit will prevent consensus from proceeded to the next consensus height since Tendermint cannot validate validate block proposals or produce block proposals without the AppHash obtained from the `Commit` method.
+Apps that are slow to commit will prevent consensus from proceeded to the next consensus height since Tendermint cannot validate block proposals or produce block proposals without the AppHash obtained from the `Commit` method.
 We should add a metric for each step in the ABCI protocol to track the amount of time that a node spends communicating with the application at each step.